-Working Group Shortlisted Proposals
+Working Groups Shortlisted Proposals

 Below are details of the four Working Groups (WGs) open for membership applications.
 Please read the descriptions below, and if you find a WG that interests you, use the link provided below to apply for participation.
 Please note that WG members are expected to actively contribute in accordance with the expectations and responsibilities outlined by the respective WG leaders.